 In witness whereof, the undersigned, duly authorized by their respective Governments, have signed this Agreement.

-Done in Beijing on May 4, 2015 in duplicate in the Chinese and English languages, both texts being equally authentic.
+Done at Beijing on the seventeenth day of November 2017 in duplicate in the Chinese, Spanish and English languages, the three texts being equally authentic.

-For the Government of
+For the Government of the People's

-For the Government of
+For the Government of the